Whole Wheat Orzo and Grilled Vegetable Salad with Feta

 This recipe has been added to a new category called Weekend Food Prep to help you find recipes you can prep or cook on the weekend and eat during the week!

-- 1 cup whole wheat orzo, cooked according to package directions (or less if you want even lower carbs)
+- 1 cup whole wheat orzo, cooked according to package directions (see notes)